 Withdrawal from a Course

 Dropping a class after the drop/add period has ended is considered a Withdrawal.
 You may withdraw from a course after the add/drop period has ended with no grade penalty, however, you will not be eligible for a tuition refund and must still pay any outstanding balances owed to the college.
-You will receive a “W” grade for the course.
+You will receive a "W" grade for the course when you withdraw.
 If you wish to withdraw from a course, you can use your Falconet account until the last date to withdraw.
 You will not be withdrawn from a class simply because you stop attending it.
 The withdrawal deadline date is published in the College Academic Calendar.
 Financial Aid Recipients are encouraged to speak with the Financial Aid Office before withdrawing from a course as a withdraw can effect current and/or future financial aid eligibility.
 Students who remain enrolled in courses after the withdrawal deadline will be assigned a final grade for the course from the faculty member.
 Withdrawals are counted as an attempt for a course, please refer to information below regarding maximum attempts.

 Students who no longer want to attend class:

 Must drop or withdraw by the published deadline for the semester.

 For more information contact: Registration@DaytonaState.edu